NCCG is a small

 - A married man with a relatively normal

 expected to return home.
-The degree of family strife caused by the
+If the man is

-employed, he might be sending monetary donations to NCCG.
+employed, he might be (/is probably) sending money to

 eventually making a serious effort to recruit the wife.